cambiotraining/sars-cov-2-genomics/04-artic_nextflow.md

 ```

 You should also get several output files in the results folder specified with our `nextflow` command.
-We will details what these files are in the following section.
+We will detail what these files are in the following section.

 :::exercise